 Net present value (NPV) analysis is useful for determining the current value of a stream of cash flows that extend out into the future.
 It can also be used to compare several such cash flows to decide which has the largest current value.
 NPV is commonly used in the analysis of capital purchasing requests, to see if an initial payment for fixed assets and other expenditures will generate positive cash flows in the future.
+If so, NPV becomes the basis for a decision to buy a fixed asset.

 To calculate net present value, we use the following formula: